thompson-tyler/o2cm-scraper/README.md

 For each, click "Generate Tabular Report" and save the page to the same directory as this program.
 On Windows do it with `ctrl+s` and on Mac do it with `cmd+s`.
 On Linux figure it out.
 The saved filenames can be whatever you want! *At this point, please stand up, stretch, and drink water.
 You're doing great.*

 If you haven't already, install the Python dependencies by getting into the terminal, navigating to the program directory, and running `python -m pip install -r requirements.txt`.
-If you're on Mac or Linux, you may need to use `python3` instead of `python`.
+You may need to use `python3` instead of `python` if your `python` installation defaults to Python 2 or older - you can check by running `python --version`.

-Finally run the program with `python registration.py <by school file> <by date file> <by number file>`.
-Alternatively, run it with `python registration.py` and it will prompt you for the filenames.
-The program will output a bunch of quotes to the `target` directory and all the competitor numbers to `numbers.csv`.
+Finally run the program with `python registration.py files <by school file> <by date file> <by number file>`.
+The program will output a bunch of quotes to the `target` directory, all the competitor numbers to `numbers.csv`, and all the open dancers to `open_dancers.csv`.